egaumer/torah/exodus/pkudei.md

 # _P'kudei_ &sdot; פקודי
 Parashah 23 &nbsp;&middot;&nbsp; _Accounts (_ 38:21&mdash;40:38 _)_

-The twenty-third reading from the Torah and last reading from the book of Exodus is called _P'kudei_ (פקודי), which means _Aaccount_ or _Reckonings_, because this Torah portion begins with Moses making a careful accounting of the gold, silver, and copper donated by the people for the construction of the Tabernacle.
+The twenty-third reading from the _Torah_ and last reading from the book of Exodus is called _P'kudei_ (פקודי), which means _Aaccount_ or _Reckonings_, because this _Torah_ portion begins with Moses making a careful accounting of the gold, silver, and copper donated by the people for the construction of the _Tabernacle_.
 The first words of the first verse of the reading is translated to read, `"These are the accounts [pekudei] of the Tabernacle (Exodus 38:21)`.

 &nbsp;
 # Day 1 &middot; _Accounting_

-Birth.
+_Birth_.
 It's exciting.
 It's painful.
-The nation Israel is out of the delivery room of Egypt…that was the painful part.
-God already let Abraham know that labor would be difficult.
+The nation Israel is out of the delivery room of Egypt…that was the painful part. _God_ already let Abraham know that labor would be difficult.

-We’re going to wrap up this last week by looking at Genesis-Revelation.
+We’re going to wrap up this last week by looking at Genesis - Revelation.
 Let’s do this.

 ```
 Then the LORD said to him, "Know for ____ that for four hundred years your descendants will be strangers in a country not their own and that they will be ____ and ____ there." - (Genesis 15:13 NIV)
 ```

-And what does God follow that up with?
+And what does _God_ follow that up with?

 ```
 "But I will ____ the nation they ____ as slaves and afterward they will ____ ____ with great ____.”
 And boy, did they! - (Genesis 15:14 NIV)